-We’re bored as hell and so are our kids.
-How are we out of things to stream?
-We’ve recently ransacked our bookcases (and Amazon) in an effort to find classic books guaranteed to enthrall our LOs (and not so little ones).
-There is nothing sweeter than snuggling up to our babies (okay pre-teens) and sharing a moment at bedtime (cringy as it may be mom).
+There is nothing sweeter than snuggling up to our babies (okay pre-teens) and sharing a moment at bedtime (cringy as it may be).

 When they were babies we would read every night.
 As they’ve gotten older we relish being able to send them off to read on their own leaving us some precious “me” time.
-Why not bring back the time honored tradition of family read aloud and make it “we” time?
-Crack open some good old fashioned books (or the Kindle editions) and read together.
+Why not bring back the time-honored tradition of the family read-aloud and make it “we” time?
+Crack open some good old-fashioned books (or the Kindle editions) and read them together.
 These classics were written as books for kids, but have stood the test of time as books for families to enjoy reading together.

 Best Books For Kids Ages 5-8

 Mystery.
 Intrigue.
 Plot twists and turns.
-Encyclopedia Brown, Boy Detective by Donald J. Sobol keeps kids listening, thinking, and making guesses.
+The Encyclopedia Brown series by Donald J. Sobol keeps kids listening, thinking, and making guesses.
 Read aloud just becomes an interactive experience earning bonus points for us moms!
-Encyclopedia Brown works as a boy detective with his own agency helping to solve the kid crimes of his neighborhood.
+Encyclopedia Brown works as a boy detective with his own agency helping to solve the kid crimes in his neighborhood.
 With clues peppered in throughout the tale, our little ones will have a chance to solve the mystery too.
-Encyclopedia’s stories lend themselves extremely well to reading with expression.
-We yell and whisper more than we care to admit, this is the place for us to channel all those expressions.
-As the plot thickens and our own hearts start racing, we need to remember to slow down, and lower our voice.
-Pure read aloud magic.
+It’s a great way to get your kids thinking.
+This isn’t the first title of the series, but it’s a popular pick.

 Best Books For Kids Ages 8-12

-J.K.
-Rowling’s fascinating and fantastical world in Harry Potter and the Sorcerer’s Stone thrills us even now as adults.
+The fantastical world in Harry Potter and the Sorcerer’s Stone thrills us even now as adults.
 Reminiscing over every anticipated book release and devouring it in a few short days… The time has come for us to pass this magical and mythical tale onto our little ones as we join Harry in his acceptance into the Hogwarts School of Witchcraft and Wizardry.
 The characters come to life through their trials and triumphs, and the plot is easily addictive for everyone in our house.
 When the chapters are too long (aka demon children in the morning from lack of sleep), we heed the advice of Jim Trelease.
 Find a suspenseful part to stop at and leave them hanging.
-We find they’re begging to continue before we’ve even had our morning coffee (okay coffees).

-The book that had us all creating clubs of our own in our pre-teen years is still a time honored tale.
+The book that had us all creating clubs of our own in our pre-teen years is still a time-honored tale.
 The Baby-Sitters Club series by Ann M. Martin follows Kristy, Claudia, Mary Anne, and Stacey through the fruition of Kristy’s Great Idea.
 Setting an example for early entrepreneurs, The Baby-Sitters Club is a collection of fun and realistic stories that might give our kids a little appreciation for all that we do!
 Not to mention a solid sense of ambition.
 Cuddling up with this book is like cuddling up with old friends.
-Each character is so different, we all found someone we can identify with, so can our kids.
-The classic read aloud question of, “What do you think happens next?” is a perfect one to use to engage our readers with in this series.
-We enjoy reliving those memories of when we were actually paid to take care of kids!
+Each character is so different, we all found someone we can identify with — and so will our kids.